-I have been called.
-My life, as a Christian, is set-apart.
+We have been called.
+Our life is set-apart.

 Ministry.
 Church Planting.
 Discipleship.
 The Journey of Purpose.